incoming-inc/ios-sdk/existing-project.md

 layout: default
 ---

-### Import the Incoming SDK zip ###
+### Import the Sourse SDK zip ###

-Contact your Incoming representative for access to the Incoming SDK distribution zip.
+Contact your Sourse representative for access to the Sourse SDK distribution zip.

 The distribution zip file contains a directory named incoming-ios-sdk, which itself contains:

-* the Incoming SDK Framework
+* the Sourse SDK Framework
-* the Incoming SDK Resource Bundle
+* the Sourse SDK Resource Bundle
 * a sample configuration file sample-incoming-ios-sdk.plist
 * README and CHANGELOG

-To add the Incoming SDK to your project, drag and drop the incoming-ios-sdk onto your XCode project.
+To add the Sourse SDK to your project, drag and drop the incoming-ios-sdk onto your XCode project.
 Tick "Copy items if needed".
 ![Add SDK to project dialog](./images/add_sdk_to_project_dialog.png)